 In 2011, the European Commission recommended a definition of nanomaterial, which has since been taken up in specific definitions in various regulatory areas.

-A review of this definition was conducted in 2014 by the Commission’s in-house science service the Joint Research Centre (JRC).
-The JRC compiled a number of reports in the course of the review.
 Currently, the Commission plans to hold a public consultation on the recommended definition.
-It remains to be seen whether the definition of nanomaterial will be amended.
+It remains to be seen whether the recommended definition of nanomaterial will be amended.